-- Although a fasting specimen is recommended, it is not required.
+- a.
+Although a fasting specimen is recommended, it is not required.
 No special instructions such as special diets are required.
 Diurnal variation is not a major consideration. - b.
 Specimens for 25OHD analysis should be fresh or frozen serum.
-Serum specimens may be collected by using regular red-top or serum-separator Vacutainers[TM].
+Serum specimens may be collected by using regular red-top or serum-separator VacutainersTM.
 Serum specimens should be stored at ≤ -20°C. - c.
-A sample volume of 100 μL is required for the assay; 500 μL will permit adequate automated pipetting volume and repeat analysis, if necessary. - d.
-Specimens may be stored in glass or plastic vials, as long as the vials are tightly sealed to prevent desiccation of the sample.
+A sample volume of 500 μL is required for the assay to have sufficient volume to permit adequate automated pipetting volume and repeat analysis, if necessary. - d.
+Specimens may be stored in glass or plastic vials, as long as the vials are tightly sealed to prevent desiccation of the sample. - e.

-- e.
 Because 25OHD is very stable, serum samples may be frozen at -20°C to -70°C for years before analysis.
 Several freeze-thaw cycles do not seem to adversely affect the assay, although many repeated freeze-thaw cycles should be avoided. - f.
 Specimens should generally arrive frozen.
-Refrigerated samples may be used provided they are brought promptly from the site of collection. - g.
+Refrigerated samples may be used provided they are brought promptly from the site of collection.

+- g.
 Moderately hemolyzed specimens may be used because red blood cells do not interfere (+ or -) with 25OHD results. - h.
-Specimen handling conditions are outlined in the Policies and Procedures Manual of the Division of Laboratory Sciences (copies are available in the Nutritional Laboratory and the electronic copy of this file is located at \cdc\project\CCEHIP_NCEH_DLS_NBB_LABS\CLIA\CLIA\.
+Specimen handling conditions are outlined in the Policies and Procedures Manual of the Division of Laboratory Sciences (copies are available in the Nutritional Laboratory and the electronic copy of this file is located at \\cdc\project\CCEHIP\NCEH\DLS\NBB\LABS\CLIA\CLIA).
 The protocol discusses collection and transport of specimens and the special equipment required.
-In general, serum should be transported and stored at no more than -20°C. Generally, specimens thawed and refrozen less than five times are not compromised.
-If there are multiple analytes of interest in the specimen and it needs to be divided for separate assays, the appropriate amount of blood or serum should be transferred into a Nalgene cryovial labeled with a sample ID that reflects a separate aliquot.
+In general, serum should be transported and stored at no higher than -20°C. Generally, specimens thawed and refrozen less than five times are not compromised.
+If there are multiple tests of interest in the specimen and it needs to be divided for separate assays, the appropriate amount of blood or serum should be transferred into a Nalgene cryovial labeled with a sample ID that reflects a separate aliquot; avoid cross-contamination. - i.
+There are no known rejection criteria that would necessitate rejecting a specimen for 25OHD analysis.
+However, specimens preserved with sodium citrate will require that the volume of the citrate preservative be provided so that a mathematical correction may be applied to correct for the dilution created by the use of citrate.